 – sound and light art installation –

 Initially developed for Bitcoin transactions, it can be applied in many other areas of the IT industry for storing sensitive data and has opened the doors to the Web 3.0.
 Advocates of blockchain technology, inspired by cypherpunk and crypto-anarchist philosophies, consider it as a revolution and the key to the future of social organization, ultimately replacing every intermediary, every centralised institution and therefor every political structure.
-But over the recent years, far from its original intent and mainly driven by greed, it has been merely used as a modernised way of speculation and profit, creating cryptocurrency financial bubbles and scams, escaping the control of governments and taxation institutions.
+Unfortunately over the recent years and far from its original intent, it has been mainly used as a modernised way of speculation and profit, creating cryptocurrency financial bubbles and scams, escaping the control of governments and taxation institutions.

 Wire rope, steel chain, steel grid, LED panel and low-denomination coins